bloodstiller/bloodstiller.com/content/Walkthroughs/Hospital-box.md

 5.  **Within seconds I have a reverse shell**:
     -   {{< figure src="/ox-hugo/2024-10-02-162901_.png" >}}

-**Note**: This is one of the coolest boxes I have done.
++Note+: This is one of the coolest boxes I have done.
 The creativity is amazing.

 ### Finding Hard-Coded Creds In `ghostscript.bat` file: {#finding-hard-coded-creds-in-ghostscript-dot-bat-file}